coord-geom/CS5132PA2_Group/README.md

 Hence, we have implemented the B-tree and created a GUI which allows the user to visualize what goes on inside a B-tree, together with a sample dataset.

 ### What should I do from here?
-BNode.java (extended from Node.java) and BTree.java contain the code for the B-tree.
+src/model/BNode.java (extended from Node.java) and src/model/BTree.java contain the code for the B-tree.
 Testcases to verify its robustness are found in BTreeTester.java

-To see a sample of how we could tackle the societal issue, go to EmailTester.java
+To see a sample of how we could tackle the societal issue, go to src/data/EmailTester.java

-To view the application we have created, download out/artifacts/CS5132PA2_Group_jar/CS5132PA2_Group.jar and execute the file.
+To view the application we have created, download CS5132PA2_Group.jar and execute the file.